stephanierotter/stephanierotter.github.io/conferences.md

 ### Accepted 2023

 **Stephanie Rotter** and Mingya Liu. *An experimental study on social meanings of negative concord in English*.
 AmLaP 2023, 31.08-02.09.2023.
-Donostia–San Sebastián, Spain.
+Basque center on Cognition, Brain and Language, Donostia–San Sebastián, Spain.

 Mingya Liu and **Stephanie Rotter**. *An experimental study on social meanings of modal concord in English*.
 AmLaP 2023, 31.08-02.09.2023.
-Donostia–San Sebastián, Spain.
+Basque center on Cognition, Brain and Language, Donostia–San Sebastián, Spain.

 **Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*.
 XPragx, 20-22.09.2023.
 Université Paris Cité, Paris, France